beastboy2431/codelama/README.md

 Change `-ngl 32` to the number of layers to offload to GPU.
 Remove it if you don't have GPU acceleration.

 Change `-c 4096` to the desired sequence length for this model.
 For extended sequence models - eg 8K, 16K, 32K - the necessary RoPE scaling parameters should be set by llama.cpp automatically.
-If they are not, or if you need to change them manually, you can use `--rope-freq-base 10000 --rope-freq-scale 0.5` for doubled context, or `--rope-freq-base 10000 --rope-freq-scale 0.25` for 4x context.

 If you want to have a chat-style conversation, replace the `-p <PROMPT>` argument with `-i -ins`